omeatai/Javascript-Tutorial/README.md

 -The item value<br>
 -The item index<br>
 -The array itself<br>
-The example above uses only the value parameter.<br>
+The example uses only the value parameter.<br>

 ```js
 const numbers = [45, 4, 9, 16, 25];